HVMS/ClassMate/README.md

 Assignment 1 Netlify Link :

+Front-end Technologies Used:
+1. React.js
+2. Chakra UI
+3. Tailwind CSS
+4. HTML and basic CSS

+Project Overview:

+The classmate application provides a digital platform for students, professors, and campus administrators to efficiently manage and interact within an educational setting.
+It aims to streamline administrative tasks, facilitate effective communication between students and professors, and enhance the overall learning experience.

 Overview (Assignment Feature):

 Professor view:

 In the Assignment feature, there are two possibilities - either from professor side or student side.